Thuggonaut/42IC_CPP/Cpp04/notes.md

 - Implement a `WrongCat` class that inherits from a `WrongAnimal` class.
 	- If you replace the `Animal` and the `Cat` by the wrong ones in the code above, the `WrongCat` should output the `WrongAnimal` sound.
 - Implement and turn in more tests than the ones given above.

+### Review:
+- Object slicing

+# Exercise 01: I don’t want to set the world on fire
+-